THE PROBLEM: AN OPEN BORDER BETWEEN NEPAL AND INDIA ENABLES TRAFFICKING

 FFLI has established border monitoring stations in Nepal established along unsecured or “open” borders with high rates of human trafficking.
 Stations are defined as any physical location in which an individual may come into contact with a trafficked victim.
 FFLI works through stations to identify and potentially intervene on behalf of a trafficked victim.
 This is done through educational materials and individuals trained to identify potential trafficking situations.
-These border monitoring offices also serve as a planning center for internal rescue operations.
+These border monitoring offices also serve as a planning center for external rescue operations.

 - 90% of the staff at our Border Monitoring Stations have overcome Human Trafficking themselves.